mazwat/mazwat.github.io/cybernetics-lm-2.md

 The joints are rotated by accessing the localEulerAngles property of the joints’ Transform component.
 Unfortunately, it is not possible to change the z angle directly, so the vector needs to be copied, edited and replaced.

 The equations derived from knowing the length of the first two bones (called c and a, respectively).
-Since the length of the bones is not supposed to change, it can be calculated in the IK bool in the floats _length_ CLICK
+Since the length of the bones is not supposed to change, it can be calculated in the IK bool in the floats _length

  What happens if the target is unreachable?
 The solution is to fully stretch the arm in the direction of the target.
 Such a behaviour is consistent with the reaching movement that we are trying to simulate.
 The code detects if the target is out of reach by checking if the distance from the root is greater than that the total length of the arm.
 CLICK